How to Paint an Axe Head – Tricks For The Best Results

 If the head is not on a handle be sure to clean inside the eye as well – this can be tricky.
 Try rolling some sandpaper into a tube and using that to clean off any interior rust.

-Step 2: Roughen the steel
+Step 2: Roughen the Steel

 Rough up the exposed metal that is going to be painted with 150-220 grit sandpaper.
 Just do it by hand, using mixed hand motions (not just one direction).

-If you end up sanding the edge of painter’s tape (it happens) you may want to remove the existing strip and apply a new piece to ensure the cleanest edge.
+If you end up sanding the edge of the painter’s tape (it happens) you may want to remove the existing strip and apply a new piece to ensure the cleanest edge.

-Step 3: Degrease the head
+Step 3: Degrease the Head

 Finally wipe down the exposed steel with hot soapy water, acetone, or a degreaser to remove any remaining oils.
 Again I like acetone the best, but use what you have.